Ryota-Onuma/my-website/src/app/contents/en/qq-english.md

     - instruments
     - superatives
 - zero article

   - general meanings (ex: I like children.)
   - meals (ex: I have dinner)
   - specific years (ex: I graduated from my university in 2021)
   - games, sports (ex: I like baseball)
   - Languages, School Subjects (ex: I don't study English)
   - Hidden meanings (ex: I go to school every day (= I study every day).
 I go to the school every day (= going to the shool physically))

+  ## 10. the position of adverb of frequency

+  - It comes before a nomal verb or comes before an adjective

 ⸻